umoho/brainfkvm-rs/README.md

 ## Descriptions

-A simple implement for Brainfuck.
+A simple implement for Brainfuck Virtual Machine (or "Interpreter").
 Once can only read one file.

 ## Usage